nodeGame/NDDB/README.md

 ---

+NDDB provides a simple, lightweight, NO-SQL object database for node.js and the browser.
+It depends on JSUS.

-NDDB allows to define any number of comparator functions, which are associated to any of the dimensions (i.e. properties) of the objects stored in the database.
+Allows to define any number of comparator and indexing functions, which are associated to any of the dimensions (i.e. properties) of the objects stored in the database.

 Whenever a comparison is needed, the corresponding comparator function is called, and the database is updated.

+Whenever an object is inserted that matches one of the indexing functions an hash is produced, and the element is added to one of the indexes.

 Additional features are: methods chaining, tagging, and iteration